 The Planning Data Dictionary is used by ERCOT to show correlation between SSWG Case bus numbers and TSP area SCADA names.
 Additionally, the Planning Data Dictionary without the SCADA names is included as part of ERCOT’s FERC 715 filing.

 The exchange of information for the Planning Data Dictionary will only be communicated using an Excel spreadsheet with the columns as listed in the table below.
 The table identifies the columns which the TSPs and ERCOT are responsible for populating.
 ERCOT does not create or manually update the information submitted by the TSPs.
-The Planning Data Dictionary will be updated with each TPIT case update and Planning Case build.
+The Planning Data Dictionary will be updated with each SSWG Case build.

 The format will be as follows (see next page):